WGFT (song)

-"WGFT" is a song by American rapper Gunna from his sixth studio album The Last Wun (2025).
-Featuring Nigerian singer Burna Boy, it was produced by Turbo and Shootie.
+"WGFT" (an acronym for "We Gettin' Fucked Tonight", and censored for radio as "She Goin' Up Tonight") is a song by American rapper Gunna featuring Nigerian singer Burna Boy.
+It was sent to US rhythmic radio as the third and final single from Gunna's sixth studio album, The Last Wun, on August 7, 2025.
+The two artists wrote the song with producers Turbo and Shootie.
+An official remix featuring American singer Chris Brown was released on January 16, 2026.

 Critical reception

 Mackenzie Cummings-Grady of Billboard ranked "WGFT" as the sixth best song from The Last Wun, writing "While Burna Boy has delivered stronger verses in the past, the Afro-fusion star effortlessly outshines Gunna on 'WGFT.'
 With his signature suave sophistication, Burna brings a refreshing energy to the track, though his verse feels disappointingly brief.
 Nonetheless, his contribution injects a much-needed dose of Afro flair, offering a dynamic and welcomed shift within Gunna's sonic landscape."
 Aron A. of HotNewHipHop stated that Burna Boy's verse "drapes moody sensuality over the beat".